Mr. Marshall

 SELF DEFENCE SYSTEMS

 In 2015, Mr Marshall received many requests for a modern approach to training in martial arts and self defence.
 As a result, he created his own martial arts programme.
 He combined the training from Freestyle TaeKwonDo, Brazilian Jiu Jitsu, and the other martial arts he had studied.
 With this combination, he developed the Self Defence Systems (SDS) programme.
-Mr Marshall achieved ranks in associated Martial Arts styles.
-Because of these achievements, the Cobra Martial Association awarded him the rank of 2nd Dan Black Belt within the SDS programme.
+Due to his achieved ranks in associated Martial Arts styles, the Cobra Martial Association awarded him the rank of 2nd Dan Black Belt within the SDS programme.
 In 2018, he had spent the required time in rank to be able to promote in rank.
 After completing a Grading, the CMAA ratified his promotion to 3rd Dan Black Belt.
-Unfortunately, after the Covid pandemic, the SDS classes declined in demand.
-The individual styles taught became more popular.
+Unfortunately, after the Covid pandemic, the SDS classes declined in popularity to favour the individual style classes.
 Consequently, the classes were removed from the weekly schedule.
 Despite this, Mr Marshall and several of his students still trained the SDS syllabus.
 They trained either separately or in open mat classes.
-Based on his promotions in TKD, BJJ, and CKB, Mr Marshall since achieving his 3rd Dan, he was awarded his 4th Dan Black Belt from the CMAA in 2023.
+Based on his promotions in TKD, BJJ, and CKB since achieving his 3rd Dan, he was awarded his 4th Dan Black Belt from the CMAA in 2023.

 TOURNAMENTS

-Although competitions is not Mr Marshall’s primary focus, he strongly believes that as an Instructor he must lead by example.
+Although competitions are not his primary focus, Mr Marshall strongly believes that as an Instructor he must lead by example.
 If he is to train and encourage others to compete, he must do so as well.

 Throughout his TaeKwonDo career, he entered several tournaments each year under the ITA.
 He frequently medalled in Forms, which is his favourite area of study.
-Sparring has never been his strongest attribute.
-Despite this, Mr Marshall has had success in Point Sparring and has medalled in open events for continuous sparring.
+Sparring has never been his strongest attribute but despite this, Mr Marshall has had success in Point Sparring and has medalled in open events for continuous sparring.
 Between 2012 and 2014, he was undefeated within the local circuit in both disciplines.

 During his time as a White & Blue Belt in BJJ, Mr Marshall competed a couple of times a year.
-He frequently won silver.
-However, he never quite reached the top of the podium.
-As he achieved Purple Belt, he expanded his training.
-He visited other clubs and instructors within his affiliation.
+He frequently won silver but never quite reached the top of the podium.
+As he achieved Purple Belt, he visited other clubs and instructors within his affiliation to help improve his competitiveness.
 In his first competition of 2023, he finally achieved GOLD.

 Teaching at Martial Arts Schools & Instructor Training

 Mr Marshall first began teaching part-time in 2001, by assisting in junior classes at the Cowplain TaeKwonDo Academy (now closed).
-In 2002, he became a Trainee Instructor.
-With a growing interest to work in martial arts schools as a career, he began teaching full-time as an apprentice.
-During this time, Mr Marshall attended Instructor Workshops.
-These workshops covered subjects such as class & centre management, customer service, health & safety, and curriculum reviews.
+With a growing interest to work in martial arts schools as a career, he began teaching full-time as an apprentice in 2002.
+During this time, Mr Marshall attended Instructor Workshops covering subjects such as class & centre management, customer service, health & safety, and curriculum reviews.
 Also, in this time he helped organise after school clubs, taught self defence classes and ran summer holiday programmes.
 In 2005, Mr Marshall passed a written and physical test to become a Certified Instructor under the ITA.
 He was then given the position of Assistant Centre Manager.

-In 2006, he was invited to start up a TaeKwonDo School in Sardinia, Italy.
+In January 2006, Mr Marshall was invited to start up a TaeKwonDo School in Sardinia, Italy.
 He did so successfully and graded over 40 students.
-Unfortunately, they discovered the community depended heavily on seasonal tourism.
+Unfortunately, it was discovered the community depended heavily on seasonal tourism.
 As the summer months came around, many club members suspended their training.
 This led to the club being closed as Mr Marshall could not sustain it over the summer season.

-Upon his return to the UK, he began teaching in Southampton.
-He worked as a Centre Manager for a full-time martial arts club.
-The club was located in the former Eastpoint Centre in Thornhill.
+Upon his return to the UK, he began teaching in Southampton as a Centre Manager for a full-time TKD club located in the former Eastpoint Centre in Thornhill.
 After a year at what was then the Southampton TKD Academy, Mr Marshall decided it was time to run his own classes.
 With the Eastpoint Centre due to close, the owner had to move the TKD Academy, but this eventually led the club to close.
-It was during this, that Mr Marshall started teaching his own classes.
+It was during this time that Mr Marshall started teaching his own classes.
 As the club grew and developed, Mr Marshall wanted to expand beyond what was available through the ITA.
 Along with other reasons, he and several others from the ITA joined the CMAA in 2008.
 His Certified Instructor training was credited towards the Martial Arts Instructor UK Qualification.
-After he attended an MAIUK Course and passed the written exam, he was granted Level 1 Instructor Status.
+After attending an MAIUK Course and passing the written exam, Mr Marshall was granted Level 1 Instructor Status.

-As Mr Marshall began to expand his training into other styles of martial arts, he made the decision to become completely independent from a TKD only based club.
-He founded the Phoenix School of Martial Arts in 2012.
-As his Instructors Training continued, his students also became part of the Instructors Team.
+With expanding his training into other styles of martial arts, the decision was made to become completely independent from a TKD only based club.
+This led to him founding the Phoenix School of Martial Arts in 2012.
+As Mr Marshall's Instructors Training continued, his students also became part of the Instructors Team.
 To enable him to offer a better training programme, Mr Marshall passed the Martial Arts Instructor UK trainers certification in 2015.
-This certification allowed him to run his own MAIUK Course.
-This meant instructors more local to him could progress in their training without having to travel away.
+This certification allowed him to run his own MAIUK Course, giving his instructors (and other CMAA Members local to him) the ability to progress in their training without having to travel away.
 Mr Marshall has seen over a dozen students achieve Instructor Certification in the last decade.
 Several of them help run classes within Phoenix SMA.

 Setting up Phoenix School of Martial Arts (SMA)

 After gaining the knowledge and experience in how to run a TaeKwonDo School, Mr Marshall set out to open his own martial arts classes in 2007.
-He started with just 1 day a week in Bursledon and Hamble in Southampton.
-The classes soon became so popular that eventually they were moved to bigger training spaces in Hamble and soon expanded to another local venue in Botley.
+He started with just 2 days a week in the Hamble area of Southampton.
+The classes soon became so popular that eventually they were moved to a bigger training space at the Hamble Sports Complex.
+Classes soon further expanded to another local venue in Botley.

 In 2010, Mr Marshall was asked to be a TKD Instructor for Sainsbury’s Active Kids within Hampshire.
 This opportunity allowed him to teach in several schools within the county.
-After attending a more local Infant School (Bishop’s Waltham), the senior staff was thrilled with the classes.
-They asked for the rest of the school to participate in classes under the Active Kids Scheme.
-They also invited Mr Marshall to set up an After School Club (ASC).
+After attending the Infant School in Bishop’s Waltham, the senior staff was so thrilled with the classes that they asked for the rest of the school to participate in classes under the Active Kids Scheme.
+When the scheme had ended, the school invited Mr Marshall to set up an After School Club (ASC) there in term time.
 The ASC Programme quickly grew and expanded into Junior School and then further into other local schools.
 Within a decade, a total of 8 schools were included in the ASC Programme.

 On a unfortunate note; due the covid pandemic the ASC’s were not able to run for almost 2 years.
 When restrictions where finally lifted, not all schools resumed the ASC Programme.
 However, those who did, it became the most popular activity and almost every school is full each term.

-As pupils move up to Year 7 and into secondary school, they have to leave the ASC.
-The same TKD syllabus is taught within the ASC’s.
-This allows children to transfer easily to other classes within Phoenix SMA.
-However, some schools were not as close to the other class locations.
+As pupils moved up to Year 7, they could not access the ASC.
+But as the same TKD syllabus was taught within the ASC’s, this allowed children to transfer easily to other classes within Phoenix SMA.
+However, some schools were not as close to the other class locations running at the time.
 Therefore, in 2017 more evening classes were introduced in Bishop’s Waltham in the local church hall.
-Once again, classes outgrew the space and was moved to a larger venue inside a year of opening.
+Once again, these outgrew the space and were moved to a larger venue inside a year of opening.
 This venue also consolidated the existing Bishop’s Waltham classes and those running in Botley into a single, larger club.

 Phoenix SMA now has 300 members across Hamble, Bishop’s Waltham, Sarisbury Green, and Locks Heath.